tirth1266/HealthPulse-Hospital-Analysis/README.md

 The dashboard was built using the following tools and technologies:

-* 📊 **Power BI Desktop:** Main data visualization platform used for report creation.
+* 📊 **Power BI Desktop:** Main data visualisation platform used for report creation.
 * 🧰 **Power Query:** Used for data transformation, cleaning, and preparation.
 * 🧠 **DAX (Data Analysis Expressions):** Implemented for creating custom measures and calculated columns to drive complex analytics.
 * 📈 **Data Modelling:** A logical schema was established to enable cross-filtering and aggregation across various data points.